3d-dice/dice-themes/README.md

-# dice-themes
+# Dice Themes
-3d dice and skins for use with dice-box
+This project contains multiple themes for use with @3d-dice/dice-box.